fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Furniture).

-*Blueprint:* Given to you for free when you build your first Makeshift Habitat in the opening phases of the game.
+*Blueprint:* Granted when you build your first Makeshift Habitat in the opening phases of the game.

 *Cost:* 2x [Building Material](#building-material)